sfuhrm/capsula/README.md

 ## How to edit a configuration

-Find out which group your package belongs in Redhat world:
+Find out which group your package belongs in Fedora world:

     docker run fedora yum grouplist